-One thing that also stands out here is the nature of the aesthetic.
-Many eco-facilities are rustic.
-Not here.
-We tried to create very luxurious environment that is also eco-responsible… and largely the result of recycling.
-All of the wood furniture in the cabins are vintage and antique pieces we rescued from garage sales and restored, as are most of the lighting fixtures and decorative pieces.
+Unlike many eco-facilities, WildSpring is not rustic.
+We wanted to offer comfortable luxury in a natural environment in an eco-responsibly way.
+Recycling helped.
+All of the wood furniture in the cabins are vintage and antique pieces we rescued from garage sales in the Hollywood Hills and restored or repurposed, as are most of the lighting fixtures and decorative pieces.

-All our appliances are low energy and low-flow, and we use low-watt and energy-efficient lights and CFL bulbs inside whenever possible.
-The cabin lighting is low and atmospheric, guests are given individual reading lights in the cabins and good LED flashlights for outside.
+All our appliances are low energy and low-flow, and we use low-watt and energy-efficients and CFL bulbs inside whenever possible.
 The Guest Hall is lit by skylights during daylight.
-Our landscape lighting is a 12v system, directed to the ground to protect the starry nights (Port Orford is a Dark Skies Initiative city), and on a timer (on at deep dusk and off at 11pm).
+Our landscape lighting is a 12v system, directed to the ground to protect the starry nights (Port Orford is a Dark Skies Initiative city), and on a timer.

 We have reduced our energy footprint as much as possible and offset the remaining carbon emissions to achieve a zero footprint.
 We also offer an easy way for our guests to offset their trip.